jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

     * Source and Protocol filtering
     * Subnet level trafic firewall
     * Stateless
+### What is a VPC?
+* Think of a VPC as a virtual data center in the cloud
+### VPC - AWS Definition
+* You can easily customize the network configuration for your Amazon Virtual Private Cloud.
+For example, you can create a public-facing subnet for your webservers that has access to the Internet, and place your backend systems such as databases or application servers in a private-facing subnet with no Internet access.
+You can leverage multiple layers of security, including security groups and network access control lists, to help control access to Amazon EC2 instances in each subnet.
+* Additionally, you can create a Hardware Virtual Private Network (VPN) connection betwwen your corporate datacenter and your VPC and leverage the AWS cloud as an extension of your corporate datacenter
+### What can you do with a VPC?
+* Launch instances into a subnet of your choosing
+* Assign custom IP address ranges in each subnet
+* Configure route tables between subnets
+* Create internet gateway and attach it to our VPC
+* Much better security control over your AWS resources
+* Instance security groups
+* Subnet network access control lists (ACLS)
+### Default VPC vs Custom VPC
+* Default VPS is user friendly, allowing you to inmmediately deploy instances
+* All subnets in default VPC have route out to the internet
+* Each EC2 instance has both a public and private IP address
 ### NAT Instances vs NAT Gateways
 | NAT Instances                                        | NAT Gateways                                                 |
 | ---------------------------------------------------- |:------------------------------------------------------------:|